robstave/angular2-training/session-five/page1.md

 So we see that we are adding the parameters to the url just fine.
 Of course...we are getting a 304.

 This is not a biggee.
-It means that server is telling you, hey its still the same value as last time.
+It means that the server is telling you, hey its still the same value as last time.
 Take a picture it will last longer.

 Kinda annoying.
 Its not a very complicated server and the code is not complicated.

 We could create an incr timestamp and that would make the url of every request unique.

-Maybe we can solve it with a header?
+Lets see if we can solve it with a header?

 (Im making lemonade from lemons with this exercise)